frodi-karlsson/fs-go/README.md

 I'm leaning toward a combination of a configuration struct and a simple non-configurable version of the function for the "default" case, but some convention exploration is needed, because I haven't read enough Go.

-Until then, we will have no append option in our WriteFile functions :^)
+Until then, we will have no indent option in our WriteJson functions, among other options :^)